 An unfair dismissal claim arises when an employee has been dismissed and they believe the dismissal was in breach of the Employment Rights Act 1996 and therefore unfair.

-The person bringing the claim is called the claimant.
-In an unfair dismissal claim, the entity responding to the claim is the former employer and is called the respondent.
+The person bringing the claim is referred to as the Claimant.
+In an unfair dismissal claim, the entity responding to the claim is the former employer and is referred to as the Respondent.

 According to HMCTS, the process for a straight-forward unfair dismissal claim would follow is: